BYU-CS-Discord/CSBot/README.md

 - [**EmmaChase**](https://github.com/EmmaChase)
 - [**TheZealotAlmighty**](https://github.com/TheZealotAlmighty)

+A read-only code mirror for this project exists [on Codeberg](https://codeberg.org/BYU-CS-Discord/CSBot/).

 ## Authors & Contributors

 These users contributed various things over time directly to this codebase.
 This list is ordered roughly by when users first contributed code.
 We add to this list as people contribute.